gzecca/pm4mp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The aim of the `pm4mp` package is to support phylogenetic-based identification and prioritisation of species with high medicinal potential.
-The new methods implemented in the package propose solutions to some of the inherent limitations of using ‘hot nodes’ in bioprospecting, extend the ‘hot node’ approach to the concept of ‘hot trees’ and offer new ways of prioritising potential new medicinal species.
-These new functionalities are presented and discussed in Zecca et al. (2025).
+The aim of the `pm4mp` package is to support and accelerate the phylogenetic-based identification and prioritisation of species with high medicinal potential.
+The new methods implemented in the package propose features to extend and improve the use of the “hot nodes” approach in bioprospecting.
+New functionalities have been introduced that allow new potentially medicinal species to be prioritised by assigning each a score based on its medicinal potential.
+These novel methodologies are presented and discussed in Zecca et al. (2025).

 The functions included allow to: